sydneyrenee/Roo-Code-mlx/src/test/README.md

 - `src/utils/__tests__/path.test.ts`
 - `src/utils/__tests__/shell.test.ts`

-### Migrated But Not Registered

-Many tests have been migrated to the VS Code Testing API format but are not yet registered in `registerTests.ts`.
-These tests need to be registered to be discovered and run.

-### Tests Still Using Jest

-Some tests in `src/**/__tests__/` directories still use Jest and need to be migrated to the VS Code Testing API format.

-## Migration Process

-To migrate a test file from Jest to VS Code Testing API:
+## Writing Tests with VS Code Testing API

-1. Convert the test file to use the VS Code Testing API pattern:
+To create a test file using the VS Code Testing API:

-   - Create an async function that takes a `vscode.ExtensionContext` parameter
+1. Create an async function that takes a `vscode.ExtensionContext` parameter
-   - Create a test controller using `vscode.tests.createTestController`
+2. Create a test controller using `vscode.tests.createTestController`
-   - Create a test hierarchy using `testController.createTestItem`
+3. Create a test hierarchy using `testController.createTestItem`
-   - Add test cases to the hierarchy
+4. Add test cases to the hierarchy
-   - Create a run profile that executes the tests
+5. Create a run profile that executes the tests
-   - Export the function so it can be registered when the extension activates
+6. Export the function so it can be registered when the extension activates

-2. Add the test activation function to `src/test/registerTests.ts`
+7. Add the test activation function to `src/test/registerTests.ts`

-Example of a migrated test file:
+Example of a test file:

 ```typescript
 import * as vscode from 'vscode'